ncatlab/nlab-content/pages/234.md

 * [[David Yetter]], [Categorical linear algebra---a setting for questions from physics and low-dimensional topology](http://math.ucr.edu/home/baez/yetter.pdf), Kansas State University preprint.

-Namely, they are semsimple $k$-linear [[abelian categories]] with finitely many simple objects.
+Namely, they are semisimple $k$-linear [[abelian categories]] with finitely many simple objects.
 We may also drop the finiteness condition here to define a class of 'infinite-dimensional' Kapranov--Voevodsky 2-vector spaces.
 For further discussion and more references, see:

 * [[John Baez]], Aristide Baratin, Laurent Freidel and Derek Wise, Infinite-dimensional representations of 2-groups.  ([arXiv](http://arxiv.org/abs/0812.4969))